thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 However, the irony and paradox central in the phrase "fuck your feelings" is that it invites you to be indignant about being emotional. 🤔

 Manson's advice is unmistakenly in the [stoic tradition](https://en.wikipedia.org/wiki/Stoicism).
+Stoicism begins in the Hellenistic era in Greece synomous with the decline of the Classical period in ancient Greece.